 Warning: You cannot scan USM Anywhere sensors.

-- ENVIRONMENT > ASSETS for running an asset scan in that precise moment.
-For instructions, see Running Asset Scans.
+- Environment > Assets for running an asset scan in that precise moment.
+See Running Asset Scans for instructions.

-- ENVIRONMENT > ASSET GROUPS for running an asset group scan in that precise moment.
-For instructions, see Running Asset Groups Scans.
+- Environment > Asset Groups for running an asset group scan in that precise moment.
+See Running Asset Groups Scans for instructions.

-- SETTINGS > SCHEDULER for scheduling an asset scan job during a specific period of time.
-For instructions, see Scheduling Asset Scans and Scheduling Asset Group Scans.
+- Settings > Scheduler for scheduling an asset scan job during a specific period of time.
+See Scheduling Asset Scans and Scheduling Asset Group Scans for instructions.